jouinisayf/open-data-portals-irve/README.md

 The IRVE schema is fully respected, and the schema version is clearly mentioned.
 The licence (ODbL) is well defined, and updates are made on a regular basis.

-This dataset shows that private operators can publish open data that are both high-quality and well managed.

 ### 6. IRVE e-Totem Infrastructures